GCranK-Hub/filter_caspers_releases/README.md

 ## 📥 Quick Start

 1. Run CasperGameFilter
-2. Adjust filters using sliders
+2. Adjust screen filters using sliders
-3. Save your preset
+3. Save your profile
-4. Assign hotkeys if needed
+4. Use while gaming or working

 ---

+## 🎮 Usage

+- Improve visibility in games
+- Adjust brightness and colors in real-time
+- Create custom visual styles for gameplay

+---

 ## ⌨️ Hotkeys

 - Open window from tray via custom key
-- Assign separate hotkeys for templates
+- Assign separate hotkeys for profiles

 ---